miklevin/MikeLev.in/fasthtml.md

 ## Final Word?

+> If this seems interesting to you, go check out Pipulate, my local-first web
+> framework built on FastHTML with a built-in AI sidekick.
+It's bound to become
+> very pipular.

 We are all standing on the shoulders of giants.
 The trick is in choosing your giants well -- to suit both your vibe and the type of projects you do.
-I'd rather not do Web development at all than to be on the hamster wheel chasing shiny new toys.
+I'd rather not do Web development at all than to be on the tech hamster wheel chasing shiny new toys.

 I've chosen my giants, and they are predominantly Linus and Guido.
 But But a couple of guys named Carson and Jeremy have lured me back into the web fold.
 At